 The accurate way

 Every household is different – so is how often people need to use their dryer.
 This is why you should use the Energy Rating Calculator to work out your running costs, based on your household’s usage and local electricity rates.
-You can also download the free app, or use the official calculator via a number of leading retailers’ websites.

 It’s worth your while to do this before you buy.
 It’s quick and easy to find the models you’re considering and see just how much they will end up costing you – which will help you make an informed choice.